 Thursday court appearances canceled for Dennis and Cynthia Perkins in child sex crimes case

-LIVINGSTON PARISH - Cynthia and Dennis Perkins, a former Livingston Parish teacher and a former Sheriff's deputy who face accusations of collaborating in the sexual abuse of multiple victims, will not appear in court Thursday after a last-minute cancellation.

-The Livingston Parish Clerk of Court confirmed the recently divorced couple's pretrial hearings, previously set to begin at 1 p.m., were canceled.
-Officials said all parties involved agreed to remove the hearings from Thursday's docket.
+The looming trials for Dennis and Cynthia Perkins - with their tabloid elements - are set to be as high-profile, if not more.
+A pre-trial hearing was set for Dennis Perkins' case today, but the Curtin case is why it was scrapped.

+Attorney Jarrett Ambeau says it was decided just a couple of days ago to cancel today's pretrial hearing.
+That's because the state was busy prosecuting Melanie Curtin's trial just last week.
+Jarrett Ambeau says there hasn't been enough time to review the evidence gathered by the state on his client.
-Dennis and Cynthia Perkins have been behind bars since their November 2019 arrests.

-The attorney general charged the couple with a combined total of 150 counts of sex crimes, including allegations that they sexually abused two adults, multiple children, and that Dennis Perkins violated a dog.
+Dennis and Cynthia Perkins have been behind bars since their arrest in November 2019.
+Prosecutors charged them with a combined 150 counts of sex crimes, including some against children and animals.

-Melanie Curtin, an accomplice of Dennis Perkins who once worked alongside him at the Livingston Parish Sheriff's Office, was convicted of aggravated rape and video voyeurism last week.
-Her sentencing is scheduled for Jan.
-24.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.